 Sitting down to color with the kids has been so rewarding.
 I’ve been able to teach them shading techniques and encourage them to create their own patterns and designs.
 These are the colored pencils I recommend and here is a coloring book for moms. 😉

 Does your family enjoy spending time in the outdoors?
 Then get out there and share with your children the wonder of nature.
 Not far from us are several large wilderness parks with walking/biking trails and fishing access.
 We’ve gone for drives in the country and had picnics in different places, we’ve been camping and fishing, hiking and wading (the fresh mountain spring water here is a little too cold to actually be fully immersed in!).
 We normally walk to the water, throw rocks, work on our stone skipping techniques, admire rocks and driftwood and then walk back to the parking lot.
 Closer to our house, we walk to the park, go for bike rides or have picnics in our yard.

 These are all the things I do with my children instead of playing, but it’s not exhaustive by any means.
-We homeschool, so I am often teaching my children, we cook together and we clean together.
-Making sure that children have independent play is very important as well, so please parents, if you’re like me, and you really hate to “play”, give yourself a break and invite your children to join you in an activity you can both enjoy.
+We spend a lot of time together, and I am often reading with my children, we cook together and we clean together.
+Making sure that children have independent play is very important as well, so please parents, if you’re like me, and you really hate to “play” give yourself a break and invite your children to join you in an activity you can both enjoy.